 diagnoses for Native youth.

 - Training and mentorship of scholars whose work focuses

 - Education of funders and the research community about

 the unique context of research in Native communities and the critical

 importance of community-based participatory research methods.

-- Building collaboration among all scholars
+- Building collaboration among all scholars and practitioners

 interested in Native child and adolescent development.